MDAnalysis/membrane-curvature/.github/CONTRIBUTING.md

   and multiple core developers give "Approved" reviews.

 > [!NOTE]
 > All tests must pass before a PR can be merged.
 CI runs the test suite, linters, and type checks.
+> New code warrants new tests, and all added code should be covered by the test suite.
-Coverage is reported to Codecov and it is reported in the PR.
+> Coverage is reported to Codecov and it is reported in the PR.
 Maintainers may block merge if code coverage drops below 100%.

 # Additional Resources